 Follow Other Bookstagrammer

 Even Bookstgramers need Inspiration.
 Keep yourself inspired by following accounts that have created a broad audience.
 You’ll love these Bookstagram accounts. @humansofny, @fromlibrarywithlove, @strandbookstore

-These are the essential tools that you have at your disposal while making your Bookstagram.
+These are the essential tools you have at your disposal while making your Bookstagram.
 You suggested that you turn your account into a “business account” because it provides you with another set of tools, i.e., “insights,” among the best things on Instagram.
-Insights provide you with details about how many people are viewing your posts, how many accounts you are reaching, at what time most of your followers are active, and a lot more.
-All of this is extremely useful because it helps you to understand and develop your audience.
-Finally, after understanding all that you have in your armory, you can now start your Bookstagram!
+Insights provide you with details about how many people are viewing your posts, how many accounts you are reaching, when most of your followers are active, and a lot more.
+All of this is extremely useful because it helps you understand and develop your audience.
+Finally, after understanding all you have in your armory, you can now start your Bookstagram!
 Just try to;

-- Be as engaging as possible, host quizzes and polls in your stories, ask your followers to comment on your posts.
+- Be as engaging as possible, host quizzes and polls in your stories, and ask your followers to comment on your posts.
 You can do that by maybe asking a question in your caption.
-Also, try posting valuable comments based on Bookstagrams with a larger follower count, as that also puts you in people’s eyes.
+Also, try posting valuable comments based on Bookstagrams with a larger follower count, which also puts you in people’s eyes.

 - Be as creative as possible, understand trends, and capitalize on them.

-- Be a quick learner, notice patterns, and realize mistakes.
-A minor cut requires lesser stitches.
+- Also, be a quick learner, notice patterns, and realize mistakes.
+A minor cut also requires lesser stitches.

 - Be as constant as possible with your posts.

-- Find your audience and cater to them with quality content that provides them with value.
+- Then find your audience and cater to them with quality content that provides them with value.